 The core module takes in a flow steam from the steam generator and then sends a flow steam back to the flow steam.
 Core neutron and heat phenomenon is accounted for using a single point kinetic model which couples six ordinary differential equations (ODEs).

-dndt=ρ0-βΛn-i=16Ciλi
+dndt=ρ0-βΛn-i=16Ci .λi

-dcidt=βiΛn- Ci λi
+dcidt=βiΛn- Ci .λi

 dmdt=m-mssτ

-dTfdt=-QP'''-Qc'''ρfCP,f
+dTfdt=-QP'''-Qc'''ρf.CP,f

-dTcdt=-Tc-Tc,inτ+Qc'''ρcCP,c
+dTcdt=-Tc-Tc,inτ+Qc'''ρc .CP,c

 These ODEs model the heat transfer using a two-temperature model where pressure is always assumed to be constant and the water is assumed to only be in the liquid phase.